Erna Musik: Vienna business community

 Erna Musik joined the Freie Wirtschaftsverband (small businesses association), newly relaunched and renamed in order to emphasize its break with ten years during which it had effectively been taken over by the National Socialist government.
 The small businesses sector in Vienna was still heavily male-dominated, but Musik was able to use her membership of the association to build up its women's section.
 She also reached out beyond her own socialist political base, becoming the first SPÖ section president and a "Kommerzialrat" in the national Chamber of Commerce.

 Between 1973 and 1987 she served as a district councillor in Vienna-Brigittenau.
 After her husband's death in 1977 she took charge of the local SPÖ, leading the Brigittenau district party group for fourteen years.

 Witness

-Through the post-war decades Erna Musik was popular as a witness to members of the new generations, always ready to share her experiences of the concentration camps.
+Through the post-war decades Erna Musik was committed to remembering the terror of the concentration camps and sharing this with the new generations.
 She made frequent presentations in schools on the matter and also served as an active member and honorary president of the Association of Socialist Freedom Fighters.

 She helped to shape the Austrian exhibition section in the Auschwitz Memorial Museum and was a member of the Austrian Auschwitz Camp Association.
 Musik was also a member of the Ravensbrück Camp Association, serving as its chairwoman between 2000 and 2005.

 With the Austrian Ministry for Social Affairs Erna Musik served as a member of the Victims' Welfare Commission, representing the interests of various concentration camp victims' associations.